Ex-Hearst Newspaper chief Robert Danzig dies at 85

 Danzig first joined Hearst as an office boy for the Times Union in Albany after graduating high school in 1950.
 After serving in the Navy during the Korean War, he returned to the newspaper as an ad salesman and attended Sienna College at night, graduating with honors in 1962.

+He often told the story of the Times Union office manager, Margaret Mahoney, who hired him as an office boy.
+She admonished him for wearing a hat during the interview.
+He explained to her that he had never had a hat before and didn’t know he was supposed to take it off.
+She hired him anyway and told him, “I believe you are full of promise,” words he never forgot.

-He rose through the ranks to become publisher of the Times Union and Knickerbocker News and eventually general manager of Hearst’s 6,000-employee news division.
+Danzig rose through the ranks to become publisher of the Times Union and Knickerbocker News and eventually general manager of Hearst’s 6,000-employee news division.

 His books on foster children included “Every Child Deserves a Champion” and “There is Only One You.”
 He donated the proceeds from the books to the Child Welfare League of America, a national charity serving neglected children, Hearst said.